bayertom/IHFL/readme.md

 1.4.2 Exporting clusters to DXF

-The resulted point cloud, facilities, connected clients and normal vectors can be exported into DXF file using the switch "e".
+The resulted point cloud, facilities, connected clients and normal vectors can be exported into DXF file using the switch

 	-e